-True fans tend to nurture stronger memories of a string of fiercely contested Bundesliga encounters.
+Older fans tend to nurture stronger memories of a string of fiercely contested Bundesliga encounters.
 The meeting on matchday 24 in 1998-9 is a case in point, with Dortmund pursuing a UEFA Champions League qualifying place and Bayern in contention for the title.

 "That was something special back then," former BVB striker Heiko Herrlich recalls.
 "You're always totally up for it against Munich.
 It was a pretty hostile atmosphere."
 In front of their home crowd, Dortmund led 2-0 with Bayern defender Sammy Kuffour having already been sent for an early bath, when visiting keeper Oliver Kahn launched an astonishing Dracula-style assault on Herrlich's throat following a seemingly innocuous aerial challenge.

 "He was trying to wake his team up," Herrlich commented with a wry smile afterwards.
 "And it worked too.
 We had an extra man, but we conceded two goals and it ended 2-2.
 You get that kind of thing in football."
 The fixture has often featured sendings off and yellow cards aplenty too.
-The 1-1 draw on matchday 28 in 2000-2001 saw a total of three players given their marching orders and no fewer than 12 go in the book.
+The 1-1 draw in 2000-2001 saw a total of three players given their marching orders and no fewer than 12 go in the book.

 The stirring combination of crunching tackles and a seething atmosphere has often been complemented by a rain of goals.
 Bayern have been in cracking form on home turf in recent years, winning 4-0 in 1997-8, 6-2 in 2000-2001, and by a thumping 5-0 margin in 2004-5.
-Dortmund last beat Germany's most successful club in a 2-0 triumph in 2003-4.
-German fans are looking forward to the latest instalment in the long-running battle for supremacy this coming Friday.